basicx-StrgV/WGet.NET/README.md

 Version 4.0 is intended as a “health” update for the library and therefore includes changes to the structure, classes and functions.
 This includes breaking changes to the usage of the library.

-***But fear not, no functionality is lost and all braking changes are documented and provide information on how to change the implementation.***
+***But fear not, no functionality is lost and all breaking changes are documented and provide information on how to change the implementation.***

 You can find the full migration documentation [here](https://github.com/basicx-StrgV/WGet.NET/blob/develop/migration_info/V3-V4.md).